(Image source: Drone Nerds YouTube channel.)

 “As our drone inspection business was growing, more and more of our customers started asking us if we could help them to triage their drone inspections,” comments Lyman in a blog about the decision to get out of the drone business.
 “While decreasing costs improved ROI for drone inspections, our customers wanted to use drones for high ROI use cases.”

-However, Betterview’s team found that it could use high-quality imagery from satellite and fixed wing aircraft to answer most of the questions our customers were asking.
+However, Betterview’s team found that it could use high-quality imagery from satellite and fixed wing aircraft to answer most of the questions its customers were asking.
 Not only was this much quicker than ordering a drone inspection, but it was also more cost-effective and scalable for Betterview.

 As a result, the company created a platform and began testing it with its customers who responded very positively, according to Lyman.
 “Customers loved the information they were getting and mentioned how it could be used in quoting, loss control/underwriting, catastrophe modeling, and claims management,” he says.
 “With this feedback, we added more AI roof detections, integrated more third-party data sources into our platform and added new tools.”